Skip to content

 high protein meal on a plate with salmon vegetables and rice for a GLP-1 diet plan

 The foundation is simple: protein first for satiety, muscle protection, and recovery.
 Then fiber and produce daily for gut health and regularity.
-Fluids and electrolytes for energy and digestion.
-And appropriate carbs and fats for hormones and energy.
+Fluids and electrolytes for energy and digestion and appropriate carbs and fats for hormones and energy.
 If you get those four pillars right, you will lose fat while holding onto the lean mass that keeps your metabolism healthy long term.

 This matters more than most people realize.
 Any weight loss can include both fat and lean mass.
 The STEP 1 clinical trial showed that participants on semaglutide lost both fat mass and lean mass during treatment.
 Tirzepatide data shows a similar pattern.
 The best GLP-1 diet plan is the one that actively protects your muscle while you lose fat.